intgr/dogslow-sentry/README.rst

 Configuration
 -------------

+Naturally, dogslow-sentry expects a `working Sentry configuration for Django`_.

+.. _working Sentry configuration for Django: https://docs.sentry.io/platforms/python/guides/django/

-You can use the following configuration properties in your ``settings.py`` file to tune the watchdog::
+You can use the following configuration in your ``settings.py`` file to tune the watchdog::

     # Watchdog is enabled by default, to temporarily disable, set to False:
     DOGSLOW = True

-    # By default, Watchdog will create log files with the backtraces.
-    # You can also set the location of where it stores them:
-    DOGSLOW_LOG_TO_FILE = True
-    DOGSLOW_OUTPUT = '/tmp'

     # Log requests taking longer than 25 seconds:
     DOGSLOW_TIMER = 25

-    # When both specified, emails backtraces:
-    # (DOGSLOW_EMAIL_TO can also be a list of addresses)
-    DOGSLOW_EMAIL_TO = 'errors@atlassian.com'
+    # Enable logging to Sentry
-    DOGSLOW_EMAIL_FROM = 'no-reply@atlassian.com'
+    DOGSLOW_SENTRY = True

-    # Also log to this logger (defaults to none):
+    # Also log slow request tracebacks to Python logger
-    DOGSLOW_LOGGER = 'syslog_logger'
+    DOGSLOW_LOGGER = 'dogslow_sentry'
     DOGSLOW_LOG_LEVEL = 'WARNING'

     # Tuple of url pattern names that should not be monitored:
     # (defaults to none -- everything monitored)
-    # Note: this option is not compatible with Django < 1.3
     DOGSLOW_IGNORE_URLS = ('some_view', 'other_view')

-    # Print (potentially huge!) local stack variables (off by default, use
-    # True for more detailed, but less manageable reports)
-    DOGSLOW_STACK_VARS = True

 Usage